 At Ospika Animal Hospital our skilled Veterinarians can preform:

-Abdominal Surgery: Removal of foreign bodies, gastric torsion treatment and prevention, bowel resections, bladder surgery.
+Abdominal Surgery: Removal of foreign bodies, gastric torsion treatment and prevention, bowel resections and bladder surgery.

-Ocular Surgery: Third eyelid flaps, cherry eye (prolapsed nictating gland), entropion, ectropion, enucleations.
+Ocular Surgery: Third eyelid flaps, cherry eye (prolapsed nictating gland), entropion, ectropion and enucleations.

 Orthopedic Surgery: Standard pinning and plating, external fixation, ACL (cruciate) repair and TPLO.